florianmarkusse/FLOS/README.md

 ### CPU improvements once upgraded to new firmware !!

+1. detected vendor
+2. intel - known
+3. amd: 1. check for invariant tsc mov eax, 0x80000007 cpuid test edx, (1 << 8)
+   jnz .tsc_invariant 2. check msr value and calculate tsc frequency through there 25 mhz? + 16? + 1? look at the AMD manual

-1. Update calibrating timer code:
+4. Update calibrating timer code:
    - Use leaf 0x15 on Intel for timer
    - Use AMD extended info for timer
-   - Instead of the waiting stuff it's doing now
+   - Instead of the waiting stuff iDt's doing now